guillermooo/sublime-undocs/source/extensibility/completions.rst

    :doc:`Reference for completions <../reference/completions>`
         Complete documentation on all available options.

-Completions provide functionality in the spirit of IDEs to autocomplete words, insert snippets or suggest dynamic content, all through the autocomplete list or by pressing :kbd:`Tab`.
+Completions provide functionality in the spirit of IDEs to suggest terms and insert snippets.
+Completions work through the autocomplete list or, optionally, by pressing :kbd:`Tab`.

+Note that completions in the broader sense of *words that Sublime Text will look up and insert for you* are not limited to completions files, because other sources contribute to the list of words to be completed, namely:

+	 * Snippets
+	 * API-injected completions
+	 * Buffer contents

+However, ``.sublime-completions`` files are the most explicit way Sublime Text provides you to feed it completions.
+This topic deals with the creation of ``.sublime-completions`` files as well as with the interaction between all sources for completions.

 File Format
 ===========

 Completions are JSON files with the ``.sublime-completions`` extension.
-Completions files can contain either snippets or plain strings.
+Entries in completions files can contain either snippets or plain strings.

-Note  that completions in the broader sense of *words that Sublime Text will look up and insert for you* are not limited to completions files, because other sources contribute to the list of words to be completed.
-Namely, we're referring to API-injected completions, snippets and the buffer's contents.
-However, ``.sublime-completions`` files are the most explicit way Sublime Text provides you to feed it completions.

 Example